chromium/chromium/docs/updater/protocol_3_1.md

      *   0: No category / unknown.
      *   1: Errors acquiring the download.
      *   2: Errors during CRX unpacking.
-     *   3: Errors during installation.
+     *   3: Update client errors during installation.
      *   4: Errors within the update service itself.
      *   5: Error during update check.
+     *   7: Application installer errors during installation.
  *   `errorcode`: The error code (if any) of the operation.
 Default: 0.
 The meaning of an error code may depend on the error category.
 0 always means "no error" (success).